-- No changes are permitted to electronic engine management systems or their programming. - Tire Pressure Monitoring Systems (TPMS) may be disabled.
+- A. The make of spark plugs is unrestricted. - B. No changes are permitted to electronic engine management systems or their programming. - C. Tire Pressure Monitoring Systems (TPMS) may be disabled.
 Altering the signal to the TPMS module is allowed.

 Engine and Drivetrain